Chojnice City

 Bus: Regional buses complement the rail network and link Chojnice with nearby towns and villages; they are useful for destinations not directly served by train and for local commuting.

-How to Get Around Chojnice #
+How to Get Around Chojnice#

-Where to Stay in Chojnice #
+Where to Eat in Chojnice#

-Nightlife in Chojnice #
+Nightlife in Chojnice#

 Nightlife is modest with several pubs and cafés that host weekend events.
 The scene is typical of a provincial town - friendly but not extensive.